 Without careful succession planning on how to transition ownership in your business, you could fall short of your personal and professional goals.

-“It’s not unusual for the owner of a closely held businesses to have much of their wealth invested in their business,” says Rod Dolan, National Director of Business Owner Advisory Services (BOAS) at U.S. Bank.
+“It’s not unusual for the owner of closely held businesses to have much of their wealth invested in their business,” says Rod Dolan, national director of Business Owner Advisory Services (BOAS) at U.S. Bank.
 With closely held businesses, where a few individuals own shares of stock, a business owners’ wealth is concentrated in an illiquid entity.

 Maybe you hope to: